chpill/blog/index.md

 them below.
 You'll mainly find Clojure in there for now.
 Do not hesitate to [create an issue](https://github.com/chpill/blog/issues) if you encounter any errors.
-You can also contact me directly on my email adress: etienne at spillemaeker dot com.
+You can also contact me directly on my email adress: etspill at proton dot me.